Imagine the timeline of the entire universe laid out before you.

-The world yearns for a new linguistic savant, a champion of new ideas and concepts and definitions and words that move us forward, that improve our very vocabulary.
-Because that vocabulary is the fabric of our shared reality.
-It is the bridge that allows us to interact with one another and articulate our feelings, thoughts, hopes, desires, and stories.
-It is how we encode experiences, passing them on to our next generation, like genetic material passed through DNA.
-But this whole new layer of inherited information is not just the building block for a single life, but the building block for an entire collective consciousness coexisting on an inconceivably beautiful and fragile planet.
+The world yearns for a new linguistic savant, a champion of new ideas and concepts and words.
+Our vocabulary is the fabric of collective reality.
+It is the bridge between minds that lets us articulate our thoughts, knowledge and stories.
+It is how we culturally encode experiences, passing them on to our next generation like genetic material that transcends a single lifespan.
+This inherited information represents the building blocks for an entire collective consciousness, coexisting on an inconceivably beautiful and fragile planet.

-What can you do to expand your own vocabulary?
+What can you do to expand your own ability to articulate feelings, experiences, stories or ideas?
 How can you use metaphors to conjure up images that inspire new understanding?
-How can you draw analogies that bring deeper comprehension by drawing upon existing schemas?
-How can you use the right word at the right time to accurately convey a feeling or a story?
-Consider the power of words in shaping our reality, and strive to harness them more effectively over time.
+How can you draw analogies that bring deeper comprehension?
+Consider the power of words in shaping our reality.
+Collect vocabulary that advances collective thought and try crafting language with more intention.

-That which you directly experience for yourself, I call Insight.
+That which you directly experience for yourself, is called Insight.

-That which you hear and accept as true, I call Assumption.
+That which you hear and accept as true, is called Assumption.

-Making a distinction between the two reveals just how much our mental life is built upon assumptions.
+Making a distinction between the two reveals just how much our life is built upon assumptions.

 It takes courage to say, “I’ve been pretending to know what everyone else seems to know, but I don’t.”
 But this is the necessary first step to make room for new insight.